Coin of Truth©

 That’s why, whether someone begins from a place of belief, doubt, or somewhere in between, it’s essential to step back and consider the bigger picture.
 Questions of this magnitude deserve more than rushed conclusions.
 They call for patience, honest reflection, and a willingness to seek truth with both an open mind and an open heart.
 I’ve found that the wisest path is to slow down, take things one step at a time, and build a foundation strong enough to bear the weight of life’s deepest questions.

-In the next sections, we’ll walk through these key truths together—exploring what Scripture actually says, who Jesus truly is, and why the gospel offers not just a hope for today, but the only true hope for eternity.
-This is the question that changes everything—and how we answer it shapes not just what we believe, but the very course of our lives.
+In the next sections, we’ll walk through these key truths together—exploring what Scripture actually says, who Jesus claimed to be, and why the gospel offers not just hope for today, but the only true hope for eternity.
+This echoes one of the the most important questions Jesus asked His disciples:

 “What does it profit a man to gain the whole world, yet forfeit his soul?”